Table of Contents

 Best Bikepacking Bikes: Off-Road Adventure 29″

-This is perhaps the most underrated bikepacking bike available!
-For a touch over a thousand dollars, you get a steel dropbar bike that will clear 29 x 2.2″ mountain bike tyres.
-It has 5x bidon mounts on the frame and fork, along with a 46-30t adventure crankset to achieve a climbing gear of 24 gear inches.
-If that’s not low enough, I suspect the long-cage Deore rear derailleur should be able to squeeze in a SunRace 11-40t cassette with a few adjustments.
-The only downside is that the Radar Expert is a bit on the porky side, but that was always going to be the case for a bike at this price.
+The Breezer Radar Expert is perhaps the most underrated bikepacking bike available!
+For under a thousand dollars, you get a steel drop-bar bike that will clear 2.2″ mountain bike tyres.
+It has five bottle mounts on the frame and fork, along with a sub-compact road crankset to achieve a climbing gear of 24 gear inches.
+If that’s not low enough for you, I suspect the rear derailleur will be able to squeeze in a cassette, with a 40 tooth bailout gear.
+The only downside is that the Radar Expert is a bit on the porky side – it’s 12.9kg – but that was always going to be the case for a bike at this price.

 In 2009, Salsa released the first drop bar 29er to the market, and it took years for other manufacturers to catch up.
-These days the Fargo is still one of the most capable drop bar bikes, offering 29 x 2.6″ tyre clearance, 27.5+ wheel compatibility and the ability to fit a Rohloff 14-speed hub and belt drivetrain.
-The Fargo geometry is super upright and stable with its long wheelbase and slow steering, so this bike will undoubtedly offer a super comfy ride.
-I particularly like the Tiagra model which is under $2K with the Firestarter carbon fork (4x cargo cage mounts!), TRP cable disc brakes and a 2x setup.
-Lastly, Salsa EXP framebags are available for the Fargo in all sizes!
+These days the Fargo is still one of the most capable drop bar bikes, offering 29 x 2.6″ tyre clearance, compatibility with 3.0” tyres on 27.5+ wheelsets, and the ability to fit a Rohloff 14-speed gearbox hub and belt drivetrain – in fact, you can even build the Fargo up from a frameset if you like.
+The Fargo frame geometry is super upright and stable with its long wheelbase and slow steering.
+The SRAM Apex model is actually $400 cheaper than last year, and that’s even with the awesome Salsa Firestarter carbon fork running 2 cargo cage mounts on either side.
+Like many Salsa bikes, perfectly-fitting frame packs are available for the Fargo in all sizes.

 Best Bikepacking Bikes: Full Suspension

-This rig has everything you want out of a full suspension trail bike.
-A slack 67-degree head angle, long top tube, short stem, wide handlebars, dropper post and clearance for 29 x 2.6″ tyres.
-It’s running a Fox fork and shock and Scott’s suspension lockout system which stiffens everything up using a single lever on the bars.
-The vertical shock arrangement provides ample space for a custom framebag which will lower the bike’s centre-of-mass on the trail.
-The bike’s weight is also quite decent considering it’s running 120mm front and rear travel, a dropper post and a sub-3K sticker price.
+The Scott Spark 950 has everything you want out of a full suspension trail bike: a slack head tube angle, a long top tube, a short stem, wide handlebars, a dropper seatpost and clearance for 2.6″ tyres.
+It’s running a Fox fork and shock, and Scott’s suspension lockout system which stiffens everything up using a single lever on the bars.
+The vertical shock arrangement of the Spark provides ample space for a frame pack, and the bike’s weight of 13.9kg is quite decent considering it’s running 120mm front and rear travel, a dropper post and a sticker price under three thousand dollars.

 Best Bikepacking Bikes: Fat Bikes 3.8″ to 5.0″

-Check out my new book, the 2019 Bikepacking Bike Buyer’s Guide which compares steering speed, sizing, gear ratios, weight, pricing and more.
+Check out my new book, the 2020 Bikepacking Bike Buyer’s Guide which compares steering speed, sizing, gear ratios, weight, pricing and more.
 This guide is updated annually with the latest models at no extra cost!
-It’s currently on pre-sale for 25% off and will be launched on June 25 this year.

 THE CHAPTERS INCLUDE: